Smol Slime

 Method 2: Button

-- Open nRF Connect for Desktop.
+- Launch the nRF Connect for Desktop.

-- Open Serial Terminal from nRF Connect.
+- Open the Serial Terminal in nRF Connect.

 - Click the "Connect to Port" button.